 Q: What is it not good for?
 A: As SendIP works at the individual packet level, it is less suitable for higher-level testing, e.g., testing some new html feature.
 The new version of SendIP can create multiple packets, but isn't exactly a stress testing tool - with each field being set individually on each packet created, it limits the send rate to perhaps some low number of thousands per second.

 Some level of stress testing can be achieved by running multiple invocations of SendIP in parallel - SendIP is almost entirely CPU-bound, so if the number of invocations of it is limited to the number of CPU cores on the system, all can run with almost perfect parallelism.
+As one example, on a 24-core system (Intel E5-2640 CPUs at 2.50GHz), we were able to generate and send over 500,000 packets per second using 20 invocations of SendIP in parallel.

 Q: Which headers and protocols are supported?
 A: ipv4 (including ipip, aka 4in4), ipv6 (including 6in4, 4in6 and 6in6), icmp, icmpv6, tcp, udp, bgp, rip, ripng, ntp, ah, dest, esp, frag, gre, hop, route, wesp.
 For more information, see the manual entry.